Silverwolf90/game-of-life/README.md

 ### Imports

-Prefer to extract your dependencies at the top of your file.
+Prefer to name every dependency you need from a module at the top of your file instead of passing the entierty of the module around.

+It's a bit cumbersome, but it means your dependencies in the file are clearly declared in a single place and your file has exactly what it needs to run.
+No more, no less.

 If you're only using a couple functions it should fit on one line, but if you have a long list break, feel free to break it into multiple lines.

-It's a bit cumbersome, but it means your dependencies in the file are clearly declared in a single place.
-As less important reason to do this: it's prettier :) I really don't like having my code peppered with `_.`
+A less important reason to do this: it's prettier :) I really don't like having my code peppered with `_.`

 ```javascript
 import { or, map2dIndexes } from './util';